 Airtable and Asana are two of the best project management software solutions on the market.
-Both of these project management tools can help your teams keep track of deliverables, but when you need to make a decision, you need a breakdown of both of the features, cost and abilities.
+Both of these tools can help your teams keep track of deliverables while offering several other useful features for managing projects and their subtasks.

 What is Airtable?

-Airtable is a cloud collaboration and document collaboration project management software service.
-It’s a spreadsheet-database hybrid, or basically a spreadsheet that’s way more than a spreadsheet.
+Airtable is a cloud collaboration and document collaboration project management solution.
+It’s a spreadsheet-database hybrid, though it offers far more functionality than your average spreadsheet.
 The fields (Figure A) in Airtable can be changed to different format types, such as checkboxes, phone numbers and dropdown lists.
 Fields can also reference file attachments such as images.

 What is Asana?

-Asana is a web and mobile work and project management platform designed to help teams organize, track and manage their work.
+Asana is a web and mobile project management platform designed to help teams organize, track and manage their work.
 Asana can manage projects, campaigns, creative work, requests, productivity, Agile projects and more.
 It’s a particularly helpful platform for cross-functional teams, especially with its wide variety of collaboration tools and project view options (Figure B).

-Airtable has a wide range of templates for nearly any kind of project throughout your business and for personal use.
-There are facilities management templates and marketing promotion plans for complex business projects, and a grocery list template or the camping trip planning template for home-life projects.
-The variety of templates shows those new to Airtable the flexibility of the platform, but it also makes it easy for users to do all of their project planning in a single place.
+Airtable offers a wide variety of templates for nearly any kind of business or personal project.
+Templates range from facilities management and marketing promotion plans for complex business projects to a grocery list and a camping trip for personal planning.
+The variety of Airtable templates show new users the flexibility of the platform, while also making it easy for users to do all of their project planning in a single place.

 Apps and integrations

 Because of the flexibility of Airtable’s tools, it’s designed to be used by every department at the company.
-You can add functionality from several apps including Google Hangouts, Slack, JSON Editor, Shoptable, Jira Cloud, HootSuite, and GitHub.
-The wide variety of integrations means that developers, marketers, HR, and admin can all work cross-departmentally, without the mess of email threads.
+You can add functionality from several apps including Google Hangouts, Slack, JSON Editor, Shoptable, Jira Cloud, Hootsuite and GitHub.
+The wide variety of integrations means that developers, marketers, human resources specialists and administrative employees can all work across departments without a mess of email threads.

-The Interface Designer is a beta tool that lets teams build no-code apps directly from all of their Airtable data.
-These tools help teams create and share workflows, reports, visualizations, and custom tools designed for individual teams and the ways they work.
+Interface Designer is a beta tool that lets teams build no-code apps directly from their Airtable data.
+Interface Designer tools help teams create and share workflows, reports, visualizations and custom tools designed for individual teams.

-Within Airtable, the apps, developer tools, and interactive interfaces all work together to create dynamic reports with charts, graphs and metrics.
-Choose from premade visualizations that draw data from the projects within Airtable, or build custom reporting tools with the Airtable API and SDK.
-Each of the reporting dashboards are interactive, giving users the ability to drill down or combine information.
+Within Airtable, the apps, developer tools and interactive interfaces all work together to create dynamic reports with charts, graphs and metrics.
+Users can choose from premade visualizations that draw data from the projects within Airtable or build custom reporting tools with the Airtable application programming interface and software development kit.
+Each of the reporting dashboards is interactive, giving users the ability to drill down or combine information.

 Views and reporting

-Asana is built to organize the processes around work, using workflows, approvals, and task organizers that help teams quickly and easily know where project work stands and see what’s getting done across their entire business. with reporting capabilities.
+Asana is built to organize processes around work using workflows, approvals and task organizers that help teams quickly and easily know where project work stands and what’s getting done across their entire business.
 Because Asana’s focus is on organizing work and not reporting, the reporting tools are much more limited than you’ll find in Airtable.
-However, Asana does provide integrations with powerful visualization tools and business intelligence programs like Microsoft Power BI and Tableau, so teams can export their project data for reporting.
+However, Asana does provide integrations with powerful visualization tools and business intelligence programs such as Microsoft Power BI and Tableau, so teams can export their project data for reporting.

-Within Asana, there are granular administrative controls that help teams create and manage settings to be sure that everyone has access to the right information, but none of the information that they don’t need.
-Create teams based on departments, job functions, projects or any other way your team operates.
+Within Asana, there are granular administrative controls that help teams create and manage settings to be sure everyone has access to the right information without any unnecessary administrative permissions.
+Asana administrators can create teams based on departments, job functions, projects or other operational and team designations.

 Communication and collaboration

-Because Asana’s tools are built primarily for task and project management, the collaboration tools are extensive.
-Communicate clearly with teams, staff or stakeholders with a shared calendar and messaging tools, or comment directly on a task, get alerts, send messages and discuss projects with everyone on the team.
-The addition of approvals and automatic workflows keeps tasks running between stakeholders without extra emails.
+Because Asana’s tools are built primarily for task and project management, its collaboration tools are extensive.
+Users can communicate clearly with teams, staff or stakeholders through a shared calendar and messaging tools.
+They can also comment directly on a task, get alerts, send messages and discuss projects with everyone on the team.
+Approvals and automatic workflows keep tasks running between stakeholders without extra emails.